tier4/AutowareArchitectureProposal.iv/localization/pose_twist_fusion_filter/ekf_localizer/README.md

 ## time delay model

-The measurement time delay is handled by an autmented states [1] (See, Section 7.3 FIXED-LAG SMOOTHING).
+The measurement time delay is handled by an augmented states [1] (See, Section 7.3 FIXED-LAG SMOOTHING).

 <img src="./media/delay_model_eq.png" width="320">

-Note that, although the dimension gets larger, since the analytical expansion can be applied based on the specific structures of the augumented states, the computational complexity does not significantly change.
+Note that, although the dimension gets larger, since the analytical expansion can be applied based on the specific structures of the augmented states, the computational complexity does not significantly change.

 # Test Result with Autoware NDT